totoroot/webpage-blog/content/post/guides/downloading-videos.md

 I wanted to mention this here, since I often forget `tac` exists and it can be quite useful.

 ### Merging video segments

+All that's left to do is merging all video segments according to the list using `ffmpeg`.

 ```sh
 ffmpeg -f concat -i segments.txt -c copy video.mp4